-Faced with disruptive events of severe complexity, decision-makers may feel overwhelmed by challenges which appear to be insurmountable: how do you hold onto clients in such an intensely competitive market?
+Faced with disruptive events of severe complexity, decision-makers may feel overwhelmed by challenges that appear to be insurmountable: how do you hold onto clients in such an intensely competitive market?
 How can you hold out against disintermediation?
 How can you guarantee stable prices for customers at a time of galloping inflation?
 These are only a few of the questions that rush to mind when navigating the current markets and business contexts.

 The degree of complexity inherent to these problems is such that professionals risk becoming paralysed, or locked into solutions which they know full well will not be sufficient.

 For Violette Bouveret, the key to avoiding these pitfalls is for teams to acquire an important new skill: the capacity to resolve complex problems.
 She has developed a method to facilitate this learning process, based on her analysis of more than forty complex problems that have been successfully resolved, and drawing upon proven theoretical models.